Dr. Weil's Anti-Inflammatory Diet

 Also, read the 16 Top Sources for the Anti-Inflammatory Diet

-Watch Dr. Weil discusses How to Eat: The Anti-Inflammatory Diet
+Watch Dr. Weil discuss How to Eat: The Anti-Inflammatory Diet

 Start your free trial of Dr. Weil on Healthy Aging for more in-depth information on the anti-inflammatory diet, including over 300 recipes for anti-inflammatory foods, eating and shopping guides, how-to cooking videos, an exclusive version of Dr. Weil’s Anti-Inflammatory Food Pyramid and more!
 Visit today!